Fire safety problems delay new Berlin airport yet again

 Platzeck, who said he was "livid", expects the airport management to set a new date by next Monday.

-Keeping the two older airports open will cost about 15 million euros a month and airlines that have been selling tickets for flights from Berlin-Brandenburg for months face additional costs.
+Keeping the two older airports open will cost about 15 million euros (12.0 million pounds) a month and airlines that have been selling tickets for flights from Berlin-Brandenburg for months face additional costs.

 The 2.5-billion-euro airport initially aims to attract up to 27 million passengers annually, which will still make it about half the size of Germany's main airport in Frankfurt and less than a third of the world's busiest airport in Atlanta.